TIMARA

-Early history
+Early History

 Oberlin's extensive history with electronic music dates back to the mid-19th century due to its relationship with inventor Elisha Gray.
 Gray, considered to be the father of the modern music synthesizer, served as adjunct professor of physics at Oberlin and following his tenure, was granted over 70 patents for his inventions.

 Grey's electromechanical oscillator paved the way for another Oberlin physicist, Thaddeus Cahill, who created the telharmonium in 1877.
 The instrument, although no recordings have survived, is considered one of the first electronic instruments to garner international attention.

 The TIMARA department was officially founded in 1967 by composer Olly Wilson as a response to the number of composition students who pursued studies in electronics.
 The program became the first in a series of departments in American universities to allow for experimentation in analog synthesis as well as mixed media art.

 Current History

-TIMARA now boasts two ensembles, OINC (Oberlin Improvisation and Newmusic Collective) and WAM (Women in Arts and Music).
+TIMARA boasts multiple ensembles, including OINC (Oberlin Improvisation and Newmusic Collective) and Oberlin Synthesizer Ensemble (OSE).
+Silent Film Ensemble and Creative Music Lab have also been offered in recent years.
 Its current faculty include professors Tom Lopez, Steven Kemper, Eli Stine, and Francis Wilson, along with technical director Kyle Hartzell.
 Recent faculty include the engineer John Talbert as well as composers Morton Subotnik, George Lewis, David Lang, Gary Lee Nelson, Per Bloland, Joo Won Park, Lyn Goeringer, Peter Swendsen, Abby Aresty, and Heather Mease.

-TIMARA Laboratories
+TIMARA Studios

-The TIMARA Laboratories consist of five studios, each containing a state of the art audio workstation.
-Additional labs contain the department's extensive collection of instruments including original models of the ARP 2600, the Buchla 200 and the EMS VCS 3.
-A secondary public lab contains multiple audio workstations that can be used to edit and process audio and video.
-The workstations can be used to transfer audio between formats, or create and edit creative projects.
-Each workstation has a Yamaha DX7, a mixer and an M-Box.
-The workstations run ProTools, Max/MSP, Amadeus, Peak, and other programs.
+The TIMARA studios, formerly known as the TIMARA Laboratories, consist of five recording studios.
+Each of these studios contains a state of the art audio workstation, including a Mac Studio computer, a mixer, and speakers, with several of the studios offering multichannel speaker setups.
+The workstations run ProTools, Ableton, Reaper, Max/MSP, Amadeus, Adobe Creative Suite, and other programs for editing and processing audio and video.
+The Analog Synth Studio contains the department's extensive collection of instruments, including original models of the ARP 2600, the Buchla 200 and the EMS VCS 3.

-The laboratory was the recording location of Josh Ritter's eponymous debut album, as well as the original recordings of The Mars Volta, Chris Eldridge, The Yeah Yeah Yeahs and Liz Phair.
+The studios were the recording location of Josh Ritter's eponymous debut album, as well as the original recordings of The Mars Volta, Chris Eldridge, The Yeah Yeah Yeahs and Liz Phair.

-The lab was also the space where REAPER, a digital audio workstation, was first created.
+The laboratory was also the space where REAPER, a digital audio workstation, was first created.